 Ensure that Looker can access the CMK used for the local keystore of the location where you restored Looker.
 If the CMK of the restore location is stored in a file, you can use the environment variable

 LKR_MASTER_KEY_FILEto point to the path of the CMK file:

 or, if you want to provide the CMK of the restore location directly in an environment variable, you can use the

 Update the internal database:

 <path_to_CMK_file>is the path and file name of the plain text key file created when the keystore-independent backup was made.
 The key file has the following format:

 dbmkis a Base64 encoding 256-bit encryption key and

 backup_uidis a unique name used when saving the key to the database.

 After you have updated Looker’s internal database, you can start Looker normally.
-Once Looker is running, we recommend you delete the plain text key file used to create the keystore-independent backup.
+Once Looker is running, we recommend that you delete the plaintext key file used to create the keystore-independent backup.